If you learn anything from this article, I hope it’s that sausage casseroles aren’t just for breakfast anymore!

 This recipe calls for onions and red and green bell peppers.
 They’ll pair well with the spicy sausage, Italian seasoning, and cheddar cheese.

-If you’re looking for a hash brown casserole with fewer veggies and more cheese, use this recipe instead.
+If you’re looking for a hash brown casserole with fewer veggies and more cheese, use this sausage casserole instead.

 It cuts out the bell peppers and onions and adds a half-cup of mozzarella to the cheddar.